Air Fryer Recipe

 1. Soak the rinsed lentils in water for at least 4 hours or overnight.

-2. Drain the lentils and blend them in a food processor until smooth, adding water if needed.
+2. Drain the lentils, then blend them in a food processor until smooth, adding water if needed to help them along.

-3. Mix in garlic powder, onion powder, smoked paprika, salt, and pepper.
+3. Stir in the garlic powder, onion powder, smoked paprika, salt, and pepper.

-5. Scoop and spread the lentil mixture on the parchment to form thin, chip-like shapes.
+5. Scoop the lentil mixture onto the parchment and spread it into thin, chip-like shapes.

-6. Lightly spray with olive oil and air fry in batches for 10-12 minutes until golden brown.
+6. Lightly spray with olive oil, then air fry in batches for 10-12 minutes until golden brown.

-7. Cool on a wire rack and serve or store in an airtight container.
+7. Leave to cool on a wire rack, then serve or store in an airtight container.

 Why this works in an air fryer